akira/exq/README.md

 {:ok, ack} = Exq.Enqueuer.enqueue(Exq.Enqueuer, "default", MyWorker, [])

 ```

-You can also schedule jobs to start at a future time:
-You need to make sure scheduler_enable is set to true
+You can also schedule jobs to start at a future time.
+You need to make sure scheduler_enable is set to true.

-Schedule a job to start in 5 mins
+Schedule a job to start in 5 mins:

 ```elixir
 {:ok, ack} = Exq.enqueue_in(Exq, "default", 300, MyWorker, ["arg1", "arg2"])
 ```
-Schedule a job to start at 8am 2015-12-25 UTC
+Schedule a job to start at 8am 2015-12-25 UTC:

 ```elixir
 time = Timex.now() |> Timex.shift(days: 8)
 {:ok, ack} = Exq.enqueue_at(Exq, "default", time, MyWorker, ["arg1", "arg2"])
 ```

-### Creating Workers:
+### Creating Workers

-To create a worker, create an elixir module matching the worker name that will be
+To create a worker, create an elixir module matching the worker name that will be enqueued.
-enqueued.
 To process a job with "MyWorker", create a MyWorker module.
-Note that the perform also needs to
-match the number of arguments as well.
+Note that the perform also needs to match the number of arguments as well.

 Here is an example of a worker:

 ```elixir
 defmodule MyWorker do